What is Community Mentoring?

-- Provide the mentors with an opportunity to take part in a rewarding group-mentoring project where they develop new skills
+- Provide the mentors with an opportunity to develop new skills

-- Enhance the relationships between the Colleges and the Communities we deliver the projects in
+- Enhance the relationships between the colleges and communities

 Mentoring Level 2: Change Makers

 This course involves a set of six workshops.

 A community group of around 20 mentees work with a group of around 8 college-student mentors.
 Together they explore topics of Power, Leadership and Change.

 The group select topics which are important and relevant to them.
 Using games and activities they build a picture of their existing knowledge of a topic.
 They then examine the way in which Power and Leadership can influence their chosen topic and create Change in their communities.

 Previous group topics include: Homelessness; Racism; Mental Health and Drugs in the Community.

 “The mentees ability to work in teams and their urge to take initiative during the course shows just how capable they are in taking on the world and creating change”